edith-github/code-snippets/CONTRIBUTING.md

 - Create a markdown file with a suitable name according to your snippet.
 Make sure the code snippet is not already in the codebase and is in the correct sub-directory.

 - Add the snippet and output in the appropriate block.
-For example, for a python snippet:
+For example, for a java snippet:
     ~~~
     ```java
     print("code snippet here")